 What Can You Do With This Credential?

-This certificate provides BC teachers with the ability to achieve an additional 15 credits above their baccalaureate credential.
-In order to qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires teachers to take a minimum of 30 credits of senior level and/or graduate courses.
+This certificate provides you, as a BC teacher, with the ability to achieve an additional 15 credits above your baccalaureate credential.
+To qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires teachers to take a minimum of 30 credits of senior level and/or graduate courses.
 This is now provincially mandated across BC.

 Candidates must have one of the following:

 - A bachelor’s degree in another discipline with teaching qualifications or experience